mackron/miniaudio/README.md

     - Sample rate conversion is currently low quality, but a higher quality implementation is planned.
   - Channel mapping/layout.
   - Channel mixing (converting mono to 5.1, etc.)
-- MP3, Vorbis, FLAC and WAV decoding
+- MP3, Vorbis, FLAC and WAV decoding.
   - This depends on external single file libraries which can be found in the "extras" folder.